Key Takeaway

 6. Practice Cognitive Restructuring

-When you catch yourself thinking "This is not working," challenge the thought.
+When you catch yourself thinking "This isn't working," challenge the thought.
 Is the medication actually not working, or has your body simply reached a temporary equilibrium?
 Are you healthier now than you were three months ago?
 Replace the catastrophic thought with an accurate one: "My body is adjusting, and this is a normal part of the process."

 Isolation amplifies the psychological impact of a plateau.
 Connecting with other GLP-1 patients who have experienced and overcome plateaus normalizes the experience and provides practical wisdom.
-Online communities, support groups, or even a single friend on the same journey can make an enormous difference.
+Online communities, support groups, or even a single friend on the same process can make an enormous difference.

 8. Take a Scheduled Mental Health Day From the Scale